LouisHidalgo/TechElevator/README.md

 <div>
   <h2>Full-Stack Development</h2>
   <p>
-    As I developed into a Full-Stack Developer we discovered Integration.
+    As I developed into a Full-Stack Developer I discovered Integration.
 The connection of the frontend and backend services is essential to handling data flow between client and server.
-I then tested our skills by building full-stack application, intergrating API's, and managing state with fron-end frmaeworks and backend systems.
+I then tested my skills by building full-stack application, intergrating API's, and managing state with fron-end frameworks and backend systems.
 The curriculum is designed to reflect current industry standards and practices, ensuring that students are prepared for the job market.
   </p>
 </div>
 <div>
   <h2>Best Practices in Software Enginerring</h2>
   <p>
     I was given an introduction to Git, branching, merging and collaboration using GitHub and GitLab.
-This also inclded  writing and running software tests, to understand test-driven development and using frameworks.
+This also included writing and running software tests, to understand test-driven development and using frameworks.
 This helped me learn how to deploy strategies and understand cloud platforms like AWS.
   </p>
 </div>
 <div>